tianjiu233/RS-GIS-related/README.md

 This tutorial records how to transform geojson to become the label.(Geojson and raster share the same extent.)

 * [shp2raster]()
-This tutorial records how to transform shapefile to the raster.(shp has a bigger extent)
+This tutorial records how to transform shapefile to the raster.(Shp has a bigger extent)